Selina Charlotte Thynne1

 Major Lord Alexander George Thynne was born on 17 February 1873.1 He was the son of John Alexander Thynne, 4th Marquess of Bath and Hon.
 Frances Isabella Catherine Vesey.1 He died on 16 September 1918 at age 45, killed in action, unmarried.1

-He fought in the Boer War between 1900 and 1902.1 He fought in the campaign in Somaliland between 1903 and 1904.1 He held the office of Member of Parliament (M.P.) for Bath between 1910 and 1918.1 He gained the rank of Major in the service of the Royal Wiltshire Yeomanry.1 He fought in the First World War between 1914 and 1917, where he was mentioned in despatches and wounded.1 He lived at Norton Hall, Daventry, Northamptonshire, England.1 He gained the rank of Temporary Lieutenant-Colonel in the service of the Service Battalion, Wiltshire Regiment.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1917.1 He was decorated with the award of the Croix de Guerre.1
+He fought in the Boer War between 1900 and 1902.1 He fought in the campaign in Somaliland between 1903 and 1904.1 He held the office of Member of Parliament (M.P.) for Bath between 1910 and 1918.1 He gained the rank of Major in the Royal Wiltshire Yeomanry.1 He fought in the First World War between 1914 and 1917, where he was mentioned in despatches and wounded.1 He lived at Norton Hall, Daventry, Northamptonshire, EnglandG.1 He gained the rank of Temporary Lieutenant-Colonel in the Service Battalion, Wiltshire Regiment.1 He was awarded the Distinguished Service Order (D.S.O.) in 1917.1 He was awarded the Croix de Guerre.1

 Citations